sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 After exporting your domain and uploading the files to a storage container, you are ready to create an Oracle Java Cloud Service instance.

+Before moving forward stop the WebLogic 10.3.6. *petstore* domain to free up resources on your desktop.
+Now use `killall` to avoid administration tools even if it is not a graceful shutdown.

+	 [oracle@localhost bin]$ killall java

 #### Creating an Oracle Java Cloud Service Instance with AppToCloud ####

 In order to import your source domain configuration and applications into Oracle Java Cloud Service, you must associate a new service instance with the files that you previously generated with the AppToCloud tools.